MEET RENEE M.

 Edith’s life is a shining example of the burning desire that has given strength to America.
 She was born in rural Mexico, an immigrant with a hardscrabble life, and from an early age wanting more from life.
 She left her home, family and friends with the willingness to fight for the right to succeed.
 No matter how many times she fell, she got back up and kept moving toward her goal.
 Yet at the same time she maintained her desire to help those she loves and cares for as well as those creatures who do not have the ability to speak for themselves.
 To have suffered all the injustice, inequality, and the absence of basic needs that many of us take for granted, while always pulling herself up, dusting herself off and moving forward to her goals, are the qualities that led to her to become a CKEMF recipient.

 While enrolled as an undergraduate at Eckerd College in St. Petersburg, Florida, Edith has stayed on course to ensure everything she does helps her progress to graduating with a degree in Biology and Communications.
 Yet still finds time to help those in need.
 Whether it is as an EMT on campus, a Resident Assistant, working in the financial aid office, tutoring and mentoring first year students or helping with a Holocaust Memorial.
-It is hard to believe that Edith carries a 3.48 GPA.
+It is hard to believe that Edith find the time to study while maintaining a 3.48 GPA.

-The fortitude, determination and the drive to succeed not just for a better life but a better life for her family, her community and our society, makes the Carolyn Kelly Memorial Fund excited to support Edith in her financial endeavors.
+The fortitude, determination and the drive to succeed, not just for a better life for herself, but a better life for her family, her community and our society, makes the Carolyn Kelly Memorial Fund excited to support Edith in her financial endeavors.

 MEET ANNA E.